The Mysterious Mr Quin: Harlequin's Lane

 Anna dances the role of Columbine while Quin dances as Harlequin.
 The performance is a success.
 Satterthwaite recognises by her dancing that Anna is the lost Kharsanova.
 In the darkness of the garden, she tells Satterthwaite that she gave up dancing because John wanted a wife and she loved John.
 She says now she will change to being with one who loved her so many years.
 Anna tells Satterthwaite after her dance, "I know, my friend, I know.
 But there is no third way.
 Always one looks for one thing--the lover, the perfect, the eternal lover...
 It is the music of Harlequin one hears.
 No lover ever satisfies one, for all lovers are mortal.
 And Harlequin is only a myth, an invisible presence... unless------" ...
 "Unless--his name is--Death!"

 Oranoff expects to meet Anna that night.
-Satterthwaite sees Anna and a figure dressed as Harlequin in the "Lover's Lane"; the Harlequin is Mr Quin but somehow with a face like Denham had ten years earlier, when he was still adventurous.
+Satterthwaite sees Anna and a figure dressed as Harlequin in Lovers' Lane; the Harlequin is Mr Quin but somehow with a face like Denham had ten years earlier, when he was still adventurous.
 Anna's maid saw her go by, but saw her walk alone, which greatly confuses Satterthwaite.
 He is afraid for Anna, so he and Oranoff rush down to the tip where they see Anna's dead body.
 Quin turns up and Satterthwaite asks why the maid could not see Mr Quin as he could.
-Quin replies that, Satterthwaite has never passed down Lovers' Lane himself, he can see things other people cannot.
-Quin asks Satterthwaite if he regrets the fact that he has never passed down Lovers' Lane, and Satterthwaite suddenly feels afraid of Quin, and ultimately answers that he does not regret it.
-Quin then quietly departs.
+Quin replies that since Satterthwaite has never passed down Lovers' Lane (known love) himself, he can see things other people cannot.
+Quin then asks Satterthwaite if he regrets this.
+Satterthwaite suddenly feels terribly afraid of Quin, but ultimately answers that he has no regrets.
+When he turns to him again, Quin has vanished.